esnet/iperf/docs/invoking.rst

                  actively when the test is run.

           --rsa-public-key-path file
                  path to the RSA public key used to encrypt  authentication  cre- dentials (if built with OpenSSL support)

    EXAMPLES
       Authentication - RSA Keypair
-          The authentication feature of requires an RSA public keypair.
-The pub- lic key is used to encrypt the authentication token containing the user credentials, while the private key is used to decrypt  the  authentica- tion  token.
+          The  authentication  feature  of iperf3 requires an RSA public keypair.
+          The public key is used to encrypt the authentication  token  containing the  user  credentials,  while  the  private key is used to decrypt the authentication token.
 An example of a set of  UNIX/Linux  commands  to generate correct keypair follows:

                > openssl genrsa -des3 -out private.pem 2048
                > openssl rsa -in private.pem -outform PEM -pubout -out public.pem